AguaClara/UASB/UASB_Manual_Spring2018.md

 ## Future Work

 A rough timeline of the project is summarized below.
-The overall goal is for design work to be complete by the end of summer 2018.
+The overall goal is for design work to be complete by the end of Summer 2018.
 During Fall 2018, the subteam will become a fabrication team and build the completed reactor.
 After that the UASB will be implemented and tested at the Ithaca Wastewater Plant, and data gathered from this testing will inform future design.
 Once design is complete and the system has been proven, the finished product will be shipped to Honduras for field testing, and then implemented in rural communities full time.

 <div class="alert alert-block alert-danger">
-Capitalize Summer 2018
+Capitalize Summer 2018.
+FIXED-AG
 </div>

 #### Spring 2018